-where $i$ enumerates different directions in the reciprocal space, and $m^{*}_{e,i}$ is the effective mass of the electron in the corresponding direction.
-A similar expression should be used for the average effective mass of holes.
-Using these values, we have also calculated the reduced exciton effective mass
+where the sum is carried out over all directions in the reciprocal space calculated by DFT, and $m^{*}_{e,\mathbf{j}}(0)$ is the effective mass of the electron in the corresponding direction.
+A similar expression should be used for the average effective mass of the hole.
+Using these values, we have also calculated the reduced exciton effective mass,

 The values that have been obtained for the average effective masses are in good agreement with the results obtained for orthorhombic CsPbI$_3$ in \cite{Sutton2018_CsPbI3_effective_mass} using the GW method ($0.23~m_0$ for electrons and $0.24~m_0$ for holes).
-The values of the reduced exciton effective masses are also in good agreement with those obtained from, e.g., Ref.~\cite{Sutton2018_CsPbI3_effective_mass}.
+The value of the average reduced exciton effective mass is also in good agreement with that reported, e.g., in Ref.~\cite{Sutton2018_CsPbI3_effective_mass}.